 The tax implications of running a property business are diverse and often complicated.
 The support section of Commercial Trust includes a number of articles on landlord tax.
 Here you can find a collected summary of everything you need to be aware of, and links to further reading.

 If you are a landlord, tax will need to be paid on your rental income and any gains made from the sale of your commercial property.
 In addition, there may be some occasions when you need to pay council tax.

 You need to declare to HMRC, via a self-assessment income tax return, any income you make from a buy to let / rental property.
-The deadline for the submission of this form for the 2012–13 tax year is either 31 October (for ordinary paper forms) or 31 January (for online forms).
+The deadline for the submission of this form is either 31 October following the end of the relevant tax year (for paper forms) or 31 January (for online forms).
 The deadline for registration is 5 October following the end of the tax year.

-You will pay tax on buy to let income at the basic rate (20%), higher rate (40%) or additional rate (45%), depending on your income; however, certain business expenses can be offset against your rental income, reducing your landlord tax bill.
+You will pay tax at the basic rate (20%), higher rate (40%) or additional rate (45%), depending on your income.
+Certain business expenses can be offset against your rental income, reducing your landlord tax bill.
 Be sure to keep evidence of, and declare to HMRC: